 Often we fail to see the true value of a moment or experience until it becomes a memory.
 The same can be said for the innumerable endangered animals that now devastatingly teeter on the brink of extinction.
 So many extraordinary species around the world are in rapid decline and we face the very real prospect of being the last and final generation to witness them in the wild.

-This gentle, elusive creature remains the world’s most trafficked mammal.
+This gentle, elusive creature remains the world’s most trafficked wild mammal.
 By a landslide.
-It is difficult to actually comprehend the astounding figures: 68 tons of scales representing an estimated 120 000 African pangolins have been intercepted by law enforcement agencies and customs officials at ports in both Africa and Asia this year alone.
+It is difficult to actually comprehend the astounding figures: 68 tons of scales representing an estimated 120 000 African pangolins were intercepted by law enforcement agencies and customs officials at ports in both Africa and Asia in 2019 alone.
 Since 2016, in excess of 174 tons of scales have been intercepted representing more than 300 000 African pangolins.
 And this is just what has been officially apprehended, so much more goes undiscovered and unreported.

 A conservation first